-Water baptisms are held during every 1st Wednesday service.
+Water baptisms are held during most 1st Wednesday services and other special services.

 "But when they believed Philip preaching the things concerning the Kingdom of God and the name of Jesus Christ they were baptized, both men and women . . ."
 (Acts 8:12)